How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Additional Notes

-No PTT line is needed since there's no radio, but an LED can optionally be connected to the URI PTT line to show when it's outputting audio, which is useful for seeing when the node is keyed up, ie. during hang time with no audio or if you had the volume turned down or had several nodes/radios nearby and wanted to be able to see which one audio was coming from.
+No PTT line is needed since there's no radio, but an LED can be connected to the URI PTT line to show when it's outputting audio, which is useful for seeing when the node is keyed up, ie. during hang time with no audio or if you had the volume turned down or had several nodes/radios nearby and wanted to be able to see which one audio was coming from.
 The mic's PTT line connects to pin 48 on the CM1xx IC (COS).
 PTT on most mics is active-low thus no extra resistors or transistors are needed.

 It does not appear that any speaker-mics are available that have a DTMF keypad, and because DTMF control is a useful feature ideally a DTMF mic and separate speaker can be used.
 DTMF control is not always needed and does have some limitations however.
 Apps such as AllScan and Supermon are much easier to use than memorizing various DTMF command codes and node numbers, and they allow you to disconnect from a node without keying it up.
 For example if you are connected to a repeater/hub node and then want to disconnect, with DTMF you have to key up the mic in order to send the disconnect command, which results in keying up the repeater/hub and all users of that system hearing the button clicks and kerchunk.
 This can be disruptive to other users and should be avoided if at all possible.
 DTMF can be very useful for other purposes however, for example if you take the node on a trip and connect to a network that you don't have control over and need to determine the node's IP address, or need to turn wifi on or off.
 Nodes I build support these functions with DTMF commands *690–*693, and can easily support any other OS or hardware functions.